Azure/azure-sdk-for-cpp/sdk/storage/MigrationGuide.md

 Note the absence of a v12 equivalent for v7.5's `cloud_blob_directory`.
 Directories were an SDK-only concept that did not exist in Azure Blob Storage, and which were not brought forwards into the modern Storage SDK.
 As shown by the diagram in [Client Structure](#client-structure), containers only contain a flat list of blobs, but those blobs can be named and listed in ways that imply a folder-like structure.
 See our [Listing Blobs in a Container](#listing-blobs-in-a-container) migration samples later in this guide for more information.

-For those whose workloads revolve around manipulating directories and heavily relied on the leagacy SDKs abstraction of this structure, consider the [pros and cons of enabling hierarchical namespace](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-namespace) on your storage account, which would allow switching to the [Data Lake Gen 2 SDK](https://github.com/Azure/azure-sdk-for-cpp/tree/main/sdk/storage/azure-storage-files-datalake), whose migration is not covered in this document.
+For those whose workloads revolve around manipulating directories and heavily relied on the legacy SDKs abstraction of this structure, consider the [pros and cons of enabling hierarchical namespace](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-namespace) on your storage account, which would allow switching to the [Data Lake Gen 2 SDK](https://github.com/Azure/azure-sdk-for-cpp/tree/main/sdk/storage/azure-storage-files-datalake), whose migration is not covered in this document.

 #### Class Conversion Reference